rachitch78/musicplayer-python6/README.md

 # musicplayer-python6
-Asimple mussic player made with python
+A simple music player  with  python
+Language